Ethanil/gifts/README.md

 # Clone git repo
-navigate to your root folder and clone this repository with
+navigate to your root directory and clone this repository with

 ```bash
 git clone https://github.com/Ethanil/gifts
 ```
 # Backend
 ## Install Python packages
-navigate to the backend-folder and create a virtual environment for python and activate it
+navigate to the backend-directory and create a virtual environment for python and activate it
 ```bash
 cd gifts/gifts_backend
 ```